Lower readmissions and costs. See the CCM claims data.

 4. Patients struggling to implement lifestyle changes

 Patients with chronic conditions are often asked to undergo lifestyle changes and exercise regularly to promote physical and mental health.
 Chronic diseases like high blood pressure and diabetes and associated risk factors like smoking, physical inactivity, and obesity all require patients to alter their habits to improve their health prospects.
-However, breaking habits and instituting positive lifestyle changes can be challenging for patients.
+However, breaking habits and instituting positive lifestyle changes can be challenging.

 Patients may encounter serious physical deterrents that dissuade them from exercising, like chronic pain, fatigue, and limited mobility.
 Others are hesitant to exercise for fear of exacerbating their symptoms or causing injury.
 Additionally, the dietary choices made by patients are often influenced by the affordability and accessibility of healthy food options in their homes, workplaces, and communities.